fcanigia/cheatsheets/SQL/sql.md

 ![logo](mssqlserver-logo.png)

+## WIP

+- update with a better logo
+- create and upload join types images

 ## Join types

 - **INNER JOIN**: produces a data set that includes rows from the left table, matching rows from the right table.